hmnhGeek/stock-price-auto-tracker/README.md

 ### Frontend Setup
 1. Navigate to the "/stock-price-tracker" by `cd /stock-price-tracker`.
 2. Then do `npm install` and let it finish.

+### Starting the project
+1. Navigate to the "/stock-price-tracker" by `cd /stock-price-tracker`.
+2. Then use `npm start` to start the project.

+**The backend project will start automatically once you start the frontend project**.